Elizabeth Griffith: Works

 She also published two non-fiction texts.
 The Morality of Shakespeare's Drama Illustrated (1775) was an extensive critical commentary on Shakespeare's plays.
 In her preface she claims that Elizabeth Montagu in her Essay on the Writings and Genius of Shakespeare inspired her attempt to defend Shakespeare against Voltaire.
 Griffith's 529 page tome is significant as it is one of the earliest statements, with Montagu's, on the national importance of Shakespeare.
 The second, Essays, Addressed to Young Married Women (1782), was published posthumously in the United States as Letters Addressed to Young Married Women (1796).
 This collection of essays conveyed advice on child rearing, gender roles, and financial responsibility.

 Griffith earned money for her family through translation work, translating from French into English.
 Her work included predominantly memoirs and collections of letters by people like Ninon de l'Enclos, Marthe-Marguerite, Marquise de Caylus, and even Voltaire.
-She also translated some French novels, such as The Princess of Cleves: An Historical Novel by Marie-Madeleine, comtesse de La Fayette.
+She also translated some French novels, such as The Princess of Cleves: An Historical Novel by Marie-Madeleine, comtesse de La Fayette and Les Malheurs de l'inconstance by Claude Joseph Dorat.

 Griffith was first and perhaps best known as a novelist.
 The Delicate Distress (1769) was published alongside a work of her husband's, a novel titled The Gordian Knot (1769), in a four-volume set.
 Her format of choice for her fiction was the epistolary novel, as in both The History of Lady Barton (1771) and The Story of Lady Juliana Harley (1776).

 She also published one dramatic poem, Amana (1764).